If you were dining with me at a restaurant for lunch and asked me what I thought about the salad I’d ordered, my response might be this:

 On a menu, a dish should be described much like you’d describe a recipe.
 The major ingredients listed first, followed by anything significant.
 And that dish should be under a clear heading of Salad, or Appetizer, so you know what category of dish it is.
 The little plate big plate thing can be confusing.

 So as I mentioned, my husband and I were out of town and excited to have a few great meals.
 We typically make travel plans around restaurant reservations.

 At lunch, the same lunch where I had the awful cold salad, Hubs chose the chicken strudel, as you can see in the photo below, under SMALL PLATES (which means many different things to different restaurants):

-When this dish was served to my husband, he nearly passed out.
-The whole strudel was absolutely smothered with balsamic vinegar, which clearly isn’t listed in the menu description.
+When this dish was served to my husband, we nearly passed out.
+The whole strudel was smothered with balsamic vinegar, which clearly isn’t listed in the menu description.

 Furthermore, this was no strudel, which implies layers.
 The chef could have layered thin slices of chicken, green chiles, Monterey jack within crisped phyllo rectangles, perhaps drizzled with a tomatillo sauce.
 That could be called a Southwestern-inspired strudel.

 Also, this small plate could have fed four people, and looked very unappealing because it resembled a regurgitated casserole.
 If this dish had been written as below, my husband wouldn’t have ordered it.